The Renewable Heat Incentive Is Ending, What Happens Now?

 Our website discusses the benefits of infrared heating and why we think it is the way forward, but who else is championing this technology?

-You can read the full article in which Dr Vinh Doan from EnTRESS, Wolverhampton university.
+You can read the full article which quotes Dr Vinh Doan from EnTRESS, Wolverhampton University, here.